jon-harper/jon-harper.github.io/docs/index.md

 ## Projects

-I actively maintain a few medium-to-large projects and have many more smaller ones in a completed state.
+I actively maintain a few medium-to-large projects and have many more smaller ones.

 ### [Clock 3](projects/clock3.md)